aithal-karan/protein-llm-evaluation-MiniEPGF/README.md

 ##  Overview

-This project implements a **seven-stage evaluation pipeline** to compare instruction tuned and autoregressive protein language models — **ProLLaMA** and **ProtGPT2** — on their ability to generate biologically meaningful, structurally stable sequences.
+This project implements a **evaluation pipeline** to compare instruction tuned and autoregressive protein language models **ProLLaMA** and **ProtGPT2** on their ability to generate biologically meaningful, structurally stable sequences.

 The proposed **Mini-EPGF framework** (short for *Mini Evaluative Protein Generation Filter*) integrates interpretable physicochemical descriptors, filtering rules, and structural validation through **ESMFold**.
-It aims to bridge **language-model evaluation methods from NLP** with **bioinformatics-style protein assessment**.
+It aims to bridge **language model evaluation methods from NLP** with **bioinformatics style protein assessment**.

 ---